 We are a team of academic scholars, engineers and roboticists whose vision is to build on four decades of research and development heritage in small spacecraft engineering within the Surrey Space Centre and extend this philosophy to advance autonomous systems and robotics for space.
 We are also focused on transferring our technologies to other non-space domains, enabling our research output to make a valuable impact here on Earth.

-The STAR Lab leads Surrey's involvement within the UK-RAS Network, and was an active participant and co-organizer to the UK Robotics Week.
-It is also the hosting research group of the EPSRC/UKSA national hub on Future AI & Robotics for Space (FAIR-SPACE).
-Other international community activities include leading the IEEE-CIS Task Force on Intelligent Space Systems and Operations, UK-RAS White Paper on Space Robotics, TAROS 2017, etc.
+The STAR LAB leads Surrey's involvement within the UK-RAS Network, and was an active participant and co-organiser to the UK Robotics Week.
+We are also the hosting research lab of the UKRI/UKSA hub on the Future AI and Robotics for Space (FAIR-SPACE).
+Our other international community activities include leading the IEEE-CIS Task Force on Intelligent Space Systems and Operations, UK-RAS White Paper on Space Robotics, TAROS 2017, etc.

 Our main research expertise and key research products include the following:

 - Our research leads to technologies for low-computation, high-accuracy 3D mapping and perception, resource-aware computation and data assimilation for parameter tuning in order to address challenges imposed by the extreme environments and design constraints of spacecraft and space missions.

 - Visual sensing using optical monocular/stereo cameras, 2D/3D LIDAR, and RGB-D sensors for visual odometry or pose estimation.
 (Our technique is ranked 2nd place for real-world dataset and 3rd place for synthetic dataset in the ESA/Stanford Pose Estimation Challenge 2019).

 - Visual perception based on cognitive vision and saliency techniques for thematic feature extraction, sinkage prediction, and terrain classification.